Chile is invaded and colonised by the Spanish in the first half of the 16th Century, with the capital city of Santiago being founded in 1541.

 A period of instability follows until the 1830s, when the cornerstones are set for a tradition of democratic civilian rule that is only rarely broken by military intervention, and only then for short periods.

-Chile is the first country in Latin America to adopt a multiparty political system, becoming one of the most stable, reformist, and representative democracies in the world.
-The constitution of 1925 officially recognises the separation between church and state, recognises workers rights and the need for social welfare and establishes a system of proportional representation.
+Chile is the first country in Latin America to adopt a multiparty political system, becoming one of the most stable, reformist and representative democracies in the world.
+The constitution of 1925 officially recognises the separation between church and state, recognises workers' rights and the need for social welfare, and establishes a system of proportional representation.

-The country is further destabilised in September 1970 when Salvador Allende Gossens, a Marxist standing for the Popular Unity leftist coalition and promising to extend social reforms and introduce a socialist system, is elected president with 37% of the vote following a split result.
+Chile is further destabilised in September 1970 when Salvador Allende Gossens, a Marxist standing for the Popular Unity leftist coalition and promising to extend social reforms and introduce a socialist system, is elected president with 37% of the vote following a split result.